-In my Father’s Day message this past weekend, I provided examples of some males we might think are good men but who are not good at being men.
+In a Father’s Day message I once wrote, I provided examples of some males we might think are good men but who are not good at being men.
 In those examples I mentioned Robin Williams.
 While he was an acclaimed actor and comedian, he committed suicide due to depression.
 I proposed this made him a good man but not good at being a man.
 In this, I may have made a mistake.

 An Example of Male Suicide

 Robin Williams took his own life in 2014.
 His death by suicide was a notable tragedy which surprised and shocked people around the world.
 Having developed drug and alcohol addictions throughout his life, Williams also had mental health battles with depression.
 When he committed suicide by hanging, in his home, on 11 August 2014, everyone just naturally assumed he had become the prototypical sad clown or tortured comedian (hollywoodreporter.com)

 According to Robin Williams’ widow, it was not depression that led to his death (read more at theguardian.com and fastcompany.com).
 Susan Schneider-Williams has since made it known her husband was diagnosed with Lewy Body Dementia (LBD) in October 2013.

 Like many of the over 100,000 Australians with LBD (dementia.org.au), Robin Williams’ battles with other health and addiction problems interfered with a timely or accurate diagnosis.
 His widow now serves on the Board of Directors for the American Brain Foundation.
 Her goal is helping physicians gain a deeper understanding of LBD so individuals may receive appropriate treatment.
 Here’s what we can learn about LBD from Robin Williams’ experience (lewybodyresourcecenter.org):

 - When Robin Williams’ symptoms began, they seemed unrelated: sleeplessness, insomnia, and an unusual level of stress and anxiety.